 Through sturdy, well-to-do Lytham St Annes and polite Southport – echoes of Llandudno’s ornate Victorian canopes, but also with a sense of select seediness attached to it too.

 I tell Passepartout to put her foot down.
-I’m convinced the figures will soon be totally gone.
+I’m convinced the statue figures on the beach will soon be totally gone.
 Hassling her to such a degree that we zoom through a red light.
 The spectre of the ticket haunts us for the rest of the trip.

 Finally the huge, open, exposed beach is there.

-The incoming tide I had so confidently predicted nothing but a rumour out somewhere in the middle of the Irish Sea.
+The incoming tide I had so confidently predicted nothing more than a rumour out somewhere in the middle of the Irish Sea.

 Every figure is standing on bare, cold sand.
 The sea so far out you’d wear your legs down to stumps trying walk out to reach it.